qdzlug/pipeline-runner/.gitlab/issue_templates/Application - Update.md

 Justifications:
 - [ ] All findings have been justified per the above documentation
 - [ ] Justifications have been provided to the container hardening team
-- [ ] Skip the Justifications and Approval Process steps and apply the label `Approval`
+- [ ] Apply the label `Approval` and wait for container hardening feedback

 Note: The justifications must be provided in a timely fashion.
 Failure to do so could result in new findings being identified which may start this process over.